nishachari-here/open_golf_revamped/README.md

 Shooting: Release the mouse button to hit the ball.

 Camera Controls: You can use the mouse to move the camera around the course.
 The camera automatically follows the ball after you take a shot.

+How to Setup
+1.cd into mini-golf
+2.npm install
+3.npm run dev